 UFV students have a variety of options for housing in the vicinity of our campuses.

-- UFV’s new student residence, which houses 204 students, is called Baker House and is located on the Abbotsford campus.
+- UFV’s student residence, Baker House, accommodates 204 students on the Abbotsford campus.
 Visit our Residence page for more information on the facility, fees, and meal plans available.

 Support services for students

 Successful learning involves more than quality programs and instruction.
 UFV offers a wide variety of support services to help students get the most out of their education.
-Download this handy guide to see what's available to your student.
+Visit our Student Services page to to see what's available to your student.

 Safety and security